 - Alice Claydon went to Cuba to experience urban agriculture and produced two blogs for the LI called Urban Agriculture in Cuba: Part One and Part Two.

-- Morag MacGregor checked out Green Infrastructure in Portland and New York
+- Morag MacGregor checked out Green Infrastructure in Portland, Oregon

 - Isabel Griffiths visited Japan’s vast landscapes in small spaces including in Kyoto’s Temple Gardens